jscamac/edmaps/README.md

 For this reason, and to ensure `edmaps` functionality into perpetuity, we strongly recommend that `edmaps` is implemented in a [*docker*](https://www.docker.com/) container.
 *Docker* is the world’s leading software container platform that is used to create lightweight, self-contained virtual Linux systems that contain all relevant open source software required to run developed software.
-Unlike other virtual machines, \textit{Docker} does not bundle a full operating system.
+Unlike other virtual machines, _Docker_ does not bundle a full operating system.
 Rather it only installs libraries and settings required to make the developed software work.
 This means that *Docker* can be used to eliminate the “it works on my machine” problems when running software.
 The other major advantage is that it removes the need for users to install software dependencies, as the hard work is already done.